In Patton’s Footsteps

 General George S. Patton believed in fulfilling the unforgivable minute with sixty seconds worth of distance run.
 He proved it in his race across France, his relief of the besieged town of Bastogne and his drive into Germany.
 On the In Patton’s Footsteps Tour, a fascinating WWII Tour, we visit the sites and battlefields significant to Patton’s Third Army, including Normandy, Brittany, Mont-St-Michel, the battlegrounds of Falaise Pocket, Bastogne and Mainheim, Luxembourg, to understand how this maverick general helped win the war in Europe.

-Our historian for this tour is Kevin M. Hymel.
-Mr. Hymel is the Research Director for WWII History and Military Heritage magazines and has written numerous articles for each.
-He is the author of Patton’s Photographs: War as He Saw It and has served as a historian at the U.S. Army Combat Studies Institute at Ft.
-Leavenworth, Kansas.
-Kevin has been a popular historian with Stephen Ambrose Historical Tours for more than 10 years, and has appeared in numerous documentaries on the History Channel and American Heroes Channel.
+Our historian for this tour is Kevin M. Hymel, author Patton’s Photographs: War as He Saw It.
+He is the historian for the United States Airforce Chaplain Corps.
+Mr. Hymel was the Research Director for WWII History and Military Heritage magazines; he has written numerous articles for each.
+He served as a historian at the U.S. Army Combat Studies Institute at Ft.
+Leavenworth, Kanas.
+Mr. Hymel has been a popular historian with Stephen Ambrose Historical Tours for more than 10 years, and has appeared in numerous documentaries on the History Channel and American Heroes Channel.
 He received his Bachelor’s Degree from LaSalle University and Master’s Degree from Villanova University, both in History.
+He lives in Arlington, VA.

 - Brittany - Study the areas in Brittany where Patton’s Third Army staged their breakthrough and smashed an SS armored column